logseq/docs/db-version.md

 * Bulk actions: When rows in the table are selected, bulk actions appear in the table header.
 All the bulk actions [described above](#bulk-actions) are available except for the `Three dots menu`.
 * Keyboard shortcuts: Use arrow keys to navigate between cells.
 Press `Enter` to edit a cell and `Esc` to exit editing.

+## Library

+The Library is a built-in page that displays and edits namespaced pages as if they were blocks on a page.
+This is powerful as it allows us to use an outliner to build and organize a hierarchy of pages.
+This is useful for those who want to organize their pages as if they were under folders on a computer.
+Pages that have no common properties are a good fit for namespaces.
+Pages that have common properties are better organized with [new tags](#new-tags).

+Pages that you want to namespace can be added to the Library with the `Add existing pages to Library` button.

 ## DB Graph Importer

 The DB Graph Importer converts a file graph to a DB graph.
 An overview of what it does: